 Think about how a visitor shopping for the specific item you offer might search for it online and use this as inspiration to create informative content that addresses common questions that purchasers have.

-It’s also helpful to include your best-performing keyword in the main content, however, don’t overdo it.
+It’s also helpful to include your best-performing keyword in the main content, however, don’t overdo it or force keywords where they don't fit naturally.

 3. Keep your product page content fresh